loudsmilestudios/TetraForce/README.md

 - Chat
 - Inventory
 - Lighting
+- Tiled level editor support

 If players are in separate scenes, they will be running that scene client side with no network traffic.
 When a player enters a scene that another player is in, the first player will host that scene for the other player (and only that player).
 If the host leaves, it will be given to another player in that scene.

 This should keep the networking light.
 If players are exploring different parts of the world, very little synchronization will be necessary.
 If they decide the join up, they will seamlessly connect.

+We are using Tiled so that people with no Godot Engine experience can design levels for the game.
+We hope to make our Tiled integration easy for anyone to pick up so people can make custom dungeons or entire games.

 No builds are out yet.
 In the meantime, feel free to download the source and play around with it.
 Current build is on Godot Engine 3.2 beta 1.